 Gaining Deeper Insights into the SERP Features

 In this example, we clicked the screen icon to display an actual snapshot of the search results that appeared when the keyword was tracked.
-In this SERP Snapshot we hovered over the images to determine which image displayed in the results for the keyword "fire and smoke monitoring" and the tracked adt.com site.
-Clicking the image launches the landing page in a new tab (as does clicking the jump-off icon to the left of the landing page in the table).
+In this SERP Snapshot we see the URLs linked to from the images that displayed in the Image Box and can click to launch the landing page in a new tab.

 SERP Snapshots can be exported to PDF or Word format by clicking their icons.